sourya-sen/rPi_synth/README.md

 ## Installing
 **Note: I will make a disk image available eventually that can be burned directly to a microSD card, but currently the only way to run this is to install from github.**

 This guide assumes you are running the latest version of Raspbian Stretch and have openFrameworks 0.10.0 installed and compiled.
-This guide also assumes that openFrameworks is installed at `/home/pi/openFrameworks`.
+This guide also assumes that openFrameworks is installed at `/home/pi/openFrameworks` and the boot options are set to `Console Autologin`.

 1. Get the [ofxGPIO](https://github.com/kashimAstro/ofxGPIO) addon.
   * Navigate to `openFrameworks/addons`